 The Society donated burials for Charlton St Luke and Northfleet Cemetery to the 3rd Edition of the NBI, published in 2010.
 See also the NBI page.

 We have been in touch with the Woolwich & District FHS with a view to making more widely available their existing transcripts of MI's for Eltham St John the Baptist and Charlton St Thomas.

 MI's at the churchyard of Chevening St Botolph were partially recorded some years ago.
 We have a few recording notebooks, but the project awaits a detailed plot plan (started in 2011), and work of the sections that were not previously tackled.

 We have also been taking part in the national War Graves Photographic Project.

-For more information on the census indexing that the Society carried out see Census Indexing Coverage
+Work on census returns hss now stopped due to the wide availability of data on-line.
+For more information on the transcribing work that the Society carried out in the past see Census Indexing Coverage.

 We are working on various sets of records:

 A burial index for Joyce Green Hospital (Dartford) has been transcribed and typed and is now being checked.

 See also a Map of record office areas.